-See photo of guy who killed and burnt his girlfriend in South Africa - Nigeria Today
+See photo of guy accused of killing and burning his girlfriend in South Africa - Nigeria Today

-See photo of guy who killed and burnt his girlfriend in South Africa
+See photo of guy accused of killing and burning his girlfriend in South Africa

 Here is an allege photo of Karabo Mokoena’s boyfriend who killed and burnt her.